org-cloudbees-dragan/traditional-ha/README.md

 ## Option2: Use your Firefox on your PC

+Chrome should work as well

-Add the follwing to your `/etc/hosts` file
+Add the following to your `/etc/hosts` file

 ```
 127.0.0.1	localhost oc.ha client.ha